 We passed the flower market on the way.
 How right it is to love flowers and the greenery of pines and ivy and hawthorn hedges: they have been with us from the very beginning.

 Van Gogh wrote often of his deep love of nature and thought it was the way to understand art.
-He sought it out especially in cities.
 I wonder what he’d think of gardens today.
-Slowly, they are changing from being places to rest our eyes on colorful things to areas that engage our senses, overhauling them from tedious electronics and carpeted cement.
-Places that understand the importance of walking about.

-Van Gogh would have loved the beckoning and humble landscape designs of fellow Dutchman Piet Oudolf, whose Lurie Gardens in Chicago and High Line in New York City do more than bring us flowers: they bring flowers, us.
+I imagine Van Gogh would have adored the beckoning and humble landscape designs of fellow Dutchman Piet Oudolf, whose Lurie Gardens in Chicago and High Line in New York City do more than bring us flowers: they bring flowers, us.

 Flowers are a safe witness to our life because flowers are life.
 Striving towards that sun.
 Abundant and thriving, satisfying our penchant for symmetry, efficiency, elegance, color.
-They are humble, gentle, and “open to receive.”
-It is fitting—like Manet, Matisse, Churchill—that we surround ourselves near death with abundant life.
+As physicist Richard Feynman famously noted, understanding the beauty of a flower begins with understanding the flower itself.4

 Allen Ginsberg so beautifully, mournfully sought to exist among flowers.
 With a heart full of pleasure and sorrow, he finds the delight: